Home

 Care of Duckweed and Crocus

-Care of Duckweed and Crocus include pruning, fertilizers, watering etc. Duckweed pruning is done No need to prune and Crocus pruning is done No pruning needed in the early stages, Prune to stimulate growth, Remove dead or diseased plant parts and Requires little pruning.
+Care of Duckweed and Crocus include pruning, fertilizers, watering etc. Duckweed pruning is done and Crocus pruning is done No pruning needed in the early stages, Prune to stimulate growth, Remove dead or diseased plant parts and Requires little pruning.
 In summer Duckweed needs Aquatic Plant and in winter, it needs Aquatic Plant.
 Whereas, in summer Crocus needs Lots of watering and in winter, it needs Average Water.

 Aquatic Plants